Wakeup Diet & Exercise Program Restores natural circadian rhythms

 • What works & what doesn't.
 Comments on diet & sleepiness.
 Home remedies.
 Starches seem to worsen symptoms for these sufferers of excessive daytime sleepiness.
 Other foods including proteins contain L-tryptophan.
 All such foods can cause problems, even with normal people.
 By the way, the Wakeup Diet™ program doesn't support all these home remedies.
 For example, caffeinated beverages such as green tea cause phase shifts & violate the Stability Principle.™

-• Blog: Diet and exercise means of controlling narcolepsy.
+• Blog: Diet & exercise means of controlling narcolepsy.
 The correspondents are working out their own solutions that tend to parallel the Wakeup Diet™.

 References